barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 An HF net is run on each Monday night at 8:00PM onwards.

-Frequency is **29.100MHz** and the modulation mode is FM
+New Frequency is **3.640MHz** and the modulation mode is LSB or SSB

-This net is run by Les VK4SO from Wishart.
+This net is run by members who will use VK4RMC 70cm repeater as a secondary communication Channel to set everyone up

 Note that vertically polarised antennas are being used.